Estifanos-cpu/OSSP---PROJECT-/README.md

 **System Call Implementation:

 In Linux, a system call is a programmed request to the kernel for a service (e.g., file operations, process control).
-To implement a custom system call in the Linux kernel, you typically:-
+To implement a custom system call in the Linux kernel, we typically:-
 >> Write the C function (e.g., in a kernel source file).
 >> Add the function prototype to a header file.
 >> Assign it a syscall number in the syscall table (e.g., syscall_64.tbl).